Alluxio/alluxio/docs/en/Tiered-Storage-on-Alluxio.md

 Space reservation can be enforced by configuring high watermark and low watermark per tier.
 Once the high watermark is reached, a background eviction process is started to free up space till the low watermark is reached.

+## Configuring Heterogeneous Storage

+Heterogeneous storage can be enabled in Alluxio using [configuration parameters](Configuration-Settings.html).
+By default, Alluxio only uses memory as a storage medium.
+To specify additional storage media, use the following configuration parameters:

 ## Enabling and Configuring Tiered Storage